vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

-# Get set Contact options
+# Get set contact options

 This library provides several functions to interact with Contact and RawContact options;
 starred, send to voicemail, and ringtone.